Oops! Something went wrong while submitting the form.

 Overview: Over the last decade, BambooHR has steadily grown into a market leader in the SMB and Mid-Market.
 They provide a modern HRIS solution that covers a wide spectrum of functionality - performance, recruiting, onboarding - at a competitive price point.
 While Bamboo owns a payroll company, called Trax, many customers will use their own payroll / ben admin tools and use Bamboo for more employee-facing activities.
 Bamboo is also open to integrating with a variety of 3rd party HR tools

-Overview: Bob is a great solution for companies that want performance, engagement and culture to be at the center of their organization.
+Overview: Bob is a great solution for companies that want performance, engagement, compensation and culture to be at the center of their organization.
 While many vendors add those tools later in their lifecycle, those features were foundational to Bob from the get-go.
 The emphasis on employee engagement leads to high usage from employees and better reporting for companies.
 Additionally, Bob is a global company and their solution is a strong fit for multi-national companies.

 Average Customer Size: 50-500 employees